coste-v/kubernetes_infra_tutorial/README.md

 - a **dummy api**, reading the first name, last name and environment on the redis server and displaying it with Flask

 We will slowly build this simple workflow on a local Kubernetes cluster.
-Once done, we'll then use an external instance of Airflow running on a docker container **out of the kubernetes cluster** to trigger our redis feeder.
+Once done, we'll use an external instance of Airflow running on a docker container **out of the kubernetes cluster** to trigger our redis feeder.

-Hopefully, this will be our expected result :
+If everything goes smoothly and works as I expect, we should get the following environment :

 ![Expected Result](images/intro/expected-result.png)